nasa/cumulus-api/content/stats.md

 ## Summary

-Retrieve a summary of various metrics for all of the Cumulus engine.
+Retrieve a summary of statistics around the granules in the system.
+The `collections` returned are the number of distinct collections for the granules active during the given time period, defaulted to the last day if none is specified.

 ```endpoint
 GET /stats